 I guess I didn’t really know I was in the grips of a sugar addiction until I tried to give it up.
 I went cold turkey as an experiment for one month, and when I say cold turkey I mean COLD TURKEY!
-I didn’t have any high sugar fruits, milk or cheese (because of the lactose, which is another type of sugar), and definitely NO free sugars, refined carbohydrates, yeast or alcohol.
+I didn’t even have any high sugar fruits, milk or cheese (because of the lactose, which is another type of sugar), and definitely NO free sugars, refined carbohydrates, yeast or alcohol.
 In fact, nothing that would cause that cycle of a sugar spike and the inevitable crash.

 Is sugar like a drug?

 Recent research has suggested that while sugar is not ‘physically’ addictive like other drugs, it is more an addiction to the high you feel from the feel good endorphins that it triggers in the brain.
-So I guess in a way that could be called some kind of addiction, and my experience of giving it up certainly proved that – although I do believe that there was some form of candida type die off involved in that crappy feeling I had.
-Either way, you can certainly crave it intensely for days.
+So I guess in a way that could be called some kind of addiction, and my experience of giving it up certainly proved that.
+Although I do believe that there was some form of candida type die off involved in that crappy feeling I had – either way, you can certainly crave it intensely for days.

-Sugar and Anxiety and Depression
+Sugar and Stress

-I also noticed I didn’t feel as stressed in situations that would previously have stressed me out, so it’s obvious to me now that sugar keeps you hyped up, wired and on edge; and you don’t even know it’s happening when you know no different.
+I also noticed I didn’t feel as stressed in situations that would previously have stressed me out, so it’s obvious to me now that sugar keeps you hyped up, wired and on edge, and you don’t even know it’s happening when you know no different.
 What a revelation I had!

-The sugar free diet kept me calm and chilled out, which is a state of mind that cannot co-exist with anxiety and depression, and the reason why I believe it is 100% worth the time and effort of cutting free sugars from your diet, especially if you suffer from these conditions.
-It just may help take the edge off if nothing else, and of course, you should visit your doctor if symptoms persist.
+The sugar free diet kept me calm and chilled out, which is a state of mind that cannot co-exist with anxiety and depression and the reason why I believe it is 100% worth the time and effort of cutting free sugars from your diet, especially if you suffer from these conditions.
+It just may help take the edge off if nothing else, and of course you should visit your doctor if symptoms persist.

-Even people who say they are not a ‘sweet person’ are more than likely eating way over their daily quota of sugar and not even realising it, because it can come in under your radar in so many forms.
+Even people who say they are not a ‘sweet person’ are more than likely eating way over their daily quota of sugar and not even realising it, simply because it can come in under your radar in so many forms.

-Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean: Sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form which will be more than likely disguised under a term, or chemical name that you won’t recognise.
+Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean: Sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form which will be more than likely disguised under a different term, or chemical name that you won’t recognise.
 Astonishingly, there are over 50 chemical names for sugar.

-Everything in moderation is a good motto, and 90/10 seems to be the right ratio that keeps me fit and healthy – that’s 90% good stuff, and and 10% for treats.
+Everything in moderation is a good motto, and 90/10 seems to be the right ratio that keeps me fit and healthy.
+That’s 90% good stuff, and and 10% for treats.

 Building new neural pathways in your brain

 Doing this extreme low sugar diet did stand me in good stead, because learning new ways of eating without added sugar really changed my taste buds and helped me to build healthier food habits for life.
 It also helps to build new neural pathways in the brain, which is a crucial thing when it comes to long term changes and forming new habits.
-I have never since gone back to eating refined sugars – except on very odd occasions, so something definitely clicked.
+I have never since gone back to eating refined sugars (except on very odd occasions) so something definitely clicked.